 Note: This post contains affiliate links.
 If you use them to purchase items or book a tour, I’ll earn a small commission at no extra cost to you.

 Save it for later!
 Pin this post!

-Adventure in the Australian Outback: A 2-week NT and WA Itinerary
+Adventure in the Australian Outback: A 2-week Western Australia and Northern Territory itinerary

 Day 1: Arrive at Uluru